- covid19

 The New York State COVID-19 Pandemic Small Business Recovery Grant Program

-As the economic effects of the pandemic continue to affect small businesses, New York State has developed a new grant to assist those affected.
-Applications are now open for the New York State COVID-19 Pandemic Small Business Recovery Grant Program.
-The current funding for the program is $800 million, or enough to fund grants for over 16,000 small businesses in New York State.
-The program reserves the right to prioritize applications based on social and economic disadvantage, business type, geography, and industry.
+As the economic effects of the pandemic continue to affect small businesses, New York State has developed a new grant to assist struggling small businesses.
+Applications are now open for the New York State COVID-19 Pandemic Small Business Recovery Grant Program (“the Program”).
+The program is currently funded with $800 million and because grants are capped at $50,000, over 16,000 small businesses in New York State will be able to benefit from this program.
+The Program reserves the right to prioritize businesses based on social and economic disadvantage, business type, geography, and industry.

 Who Is Eligible?